Is Masterbation A Mortal Sin

 The traditional arguments for considering masturbation a mortal sin typically center on the following:

 • Scriptural Interpretations (though indirect): While scripture does not explicitly mention masturbation, interpretations of verses emphasizing the importance of chastity and the proper use of sexual faculties are sometimes cited as support for the Church's condemnation.
-However, such interpretations are often debated and require careful consideration of the historical and cultural contexts.
+Even so, such interpretations are often debated and require careful consideration of the historical and cultural contexts.

 Frequently Asked Questions (FAQ)